nhsengland/AmbModelOpen/docs/index.md

 ## Methodological Approach - Discrete Event Simulation

 As the dynamics to be modelled are flows and resource utilisation, a system model is required.
 As we are interested in understanding the profiles tails and not just the medians and expected to include individual effects in the model (e.g. reneging and queue prioritisation depending on individual characteristic) a Discrete Event Simulation (DES) is considered.
 This approach models systems as networks of queues and activities, where state changes in the system occur at discrete points embedded in continuous time.
-This means that many system events can happen in a single time point, one after another, followed by many time points where no update occurs.  the objects in the system are distinct individuals, each possessing characteristics that determine what happens to that individual, and the activity durations are sampled for each individual from probability distributions.
+This means that many system events can happen in a single time point, one after another, followed by many time points where no update occurs.
+The objects in the system are distinct individuals, each possessing characteristics that determine what happens to that individual, and the activity durations are sampled for each individual from probability distributions.
 Discrete Event Simulations are essentially stochastic in nature.

 This method has the advantage of intuitive and visual checks to the logic model, scenario testing and granular modelling.
 The restrictions of DES are mainly around the simplified model of the system not picking up dynamic behaviours.
 This means that absolute values should not be used for direct comparisons with reality but instead to inform a discussion of the underlying causalities and impacts of changes on the system.